SpaceN64/SpaceN64/README.md

 ## My Announcements
 - Am at 130 subs, thanks!
-- Since i am above 100 subs, youtube has given me the ability to have a custom channel link!
+- Since i am above 100 subs, Youtube has given me the ability to have a custom channel link!
 Mine is **https://www.youtube.com/c/SpaceN64/**

 <!--Github Stats-->